Wilson-Wu1/TestToken/README.md

 A basic decentralized application comprised of an ERC20 token smart contract and a front-end website.
 The contract was deployed on the Polygon Mainnet.

-The frontend supports the following functions
+The frontend supports the following functions:

 - Query an addresses balance of Willy Tokens
 - Mint Willy Tokens